HexHive/retrowrite/README.md

 instrumentation / modification needs!
 This saves the additional effort of having to load and parse binaries or assembly files.
 Check the developer sections for more details on getting started.

+#### c.
+Instrument Binary with AFL

+To generate an AFL instrumented binary, first generate the symbolized assembly as described above.
+Then, recompile the symbolized assembly with `afl-gcc` or `afl-clang`.

 # Developer Guide